alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Set privilege status for an account.
-Allows to set privilege status for an account (turn it on/off).
+Allows to set privilige status for an account (turn on/off).

 Parameter Name | Description
 --- | ---